abstractmachines/mean-stack-js-express-node-full-stack/README.md

 will deploy changes.
 Make sure that you don't follow the standard "npm" instructions of placing your binary, also known as deployscript.sh or scpscript.sh, in project_root/node_modules/.bin/scpscript.sh, along with "scripts": { "deploy": "scpscript.sh" } because *node_modules is git-ignored.* So place that script in project root, "scripts": { "deploy": "./scpscript.sh" }

+And test this by cloning into a new directory, pulling down changes, and running npm run deploy.
+Should be successful.

 # Final result: public IP and curl results for AWS: